IAmASuperRobot/DSNAntenna/README.md

 ## Features

 - Provides three DSN satellite dishes of increasing size, designed to match the default KSP DSN network antenna power settings.
 - It is designed to work with the **extra groundstation to OFF**, otherwise there is no real point :).
-Therefore increasing he challenge of long-rage communications.
 - Requires a significant budget and attention to launchpad upgrades, introducing a new level of challenge to the game.

 ## About